B-UMMI/INNUca/README.md

                         (default: False)
   --skipMLST            Tells the programme to not run MLST analysis (default:
                         False)
+  --runInsertSize       Runs the insert_size module at the end (default: False)

 Adapters options (one of the following):
   Control how adapters are handle by INNUca.
 If none of these options are provided, INNUca